Farmers State Bank (Garnett, KS)

 Cause Details

-State bank commissioner ordered temporary closing pending examination after rumor-induced withdrawals.
+State bank commissioner ordered temporary closing pending investigation of the run and rumor.

 Newspaper Excerpt